BogdanNecatu/dashpilot/README.md

 ## 🚀 Deployment
 To deploy in Vercel:

-Set NEXTAUTH_SECRET in your Vercel environment variables.
+Set NEXTAUTH_SECRET and NEXTAUTH_URL in your Vercel environment variables.

 Build and deploy as standard Next.js app.